Loop corrections to the power spectrum for massive neutrino cosmologies with full time- and scale-dependence: Non-linear power spectrum with massive neutrinos

 Having this in mind, given the growing mode eigenvector $u_a(k)$ of $\Omega(k,\etaDmatch)$, we set $F_a^{(1)}(k,\etaDmatch) = u_a(k)/u_1(k)$ as initial condition for the linear kernels.
 Note that the normalization implies $F_1^{(1)}(k,\etaDmatch) = 1$, consistent with the convention adopted in Sec.~\ref{sec:2fluid_lin}, implying $\delta_0(\vk)=\delta_{\cb}^{(1)}(\vk,\etaDmatch)$ in Eq.~\eqref{eq:Fan}.
 Initializing the higher order kernels in the growing mode is more tricky.
 In principle, it is possible to analytically solve Eq.~\eqref{eq:eom_kernels} with $\Omega = \Omega(k,\etaDmatch)$ time-independent, obtaining a recursion solution similar to that in EdS-SPT with a dependence on $k$.
 Instead, we let the system of differential equations in the numerics reach the growing mode by extrapolating far back in time: starting at $\etaDasymp = -10$ (corresponding to $z \sim 10^4$) we set

-and evolve the kernels to $\etaDmatch$ using $\Omega = \Omega(k,\etaDmatch)$.
+where $\lambda_1$ is the growing mode eigenvalue of $\Omega(k,\etaDmatch)$, and evolve the kernels to $\etaDmatch$ using $\Omega = \Omega(k,\etaDmatch)$.
 This way, the linear kernels remain in the growing mode solution (by construction) and any transient modes in the higher order kernels have decayed by $\etaDmatch$.
 Thus, the entire kernel hierarchy resides in the growing mode of $\Omega(k,\etaDmatch)$ when we turn on dynamics for $\etaD > \etaDmatch$.
 Note that a similar strategy was used in the 1-loop analysis of \cite{Blas:2014} to avoid transients that occur within the TRG framework \cite{Audren:2011ne}.

 The numerical analysis is based on a $\LCDM$ cosmology with massive neutrinos and otherwise the same parameters as in Sec.~\ref{sec:eds_approx}: $h = 0.6756$, $\Omega_{\mathrm{b}} = 0.04828$, $\Omega_{\cdm} = 0.2638$, $n_s = 0.9619$ and $A_s = 2.215\cdot 10^{-9}$.
 We take the input linear CDM+baryons power spectrum at $z_{\rm match}=25$ and the ratio $\Omega_m/f^2$ from CLASS.
 Fig.~\ref{fig:abs_effcs2_m_nu005} shows the various contributions to the matter power spectrum at 2-loop with neutrino mass $\sum\mnu = 0.15~\eV$, computed in the two-fluid model with exact sound velocity (scheme 2F).
 As one would expect, the neutrino-neutrino and CDM+baryons-neutrino cross correlation loop corrections are suppressed compared to the corresponding CDM+baryons auto-correlation loop corrections.
 In addition, the suppression is also present to a certain degree at scales larger than the free-streaming scale, due to mode-mode coupling.
 Moreover, since they are multiplied by $\fnu \ll 1$ (cf.~Eq.~\eqref{eq:PS_mm}), loop corrections to $P_{\cb,\nu}$ and $P_{\nu,\nu}$ can safely be neglected for an analysis with percent-level accuracy.
 Nevertheless, we include them for completeness in our analysis.